Version control: Costs

 In addition to the costs of licensing the version control software, using version control requires time and effort.
 The concepts underlying version control must be understood and the technical particulars required to operate the version control software chosen must be learned.
 Version control best practices must be learned and integrated into the organization's existing software development practices.
 Management effort may be required to maintain the discipline needed to follow best practices in order to obtain useful benefit.

 Benefits

 Allows for reverting changes

 A core benefit is the ability to keep history and revert changes, allowing the developer to easily undo changes.
 This gives the developer more opportunity to experiment, eliminating the fear of breaking existing code.

 Branching simplifies deployment, maintenance and development

-Branching assists with deployment.
+Branching assists with deployment and release management.
 Branching and merging, the production, packaging, and labeling of source code patches and the easy application of patches to code bases, simplifies the maintenance and concurrent development of the multiple code bases associated with the various stages of the deployment process; development, testing, staging, production, etc.